If you work with oscilloscopes

 a high-frequency square wave will appear as at Fig. 5B.

-compensation is added, resulting in a boost at low frequencies as shown
+If low-frequency compensation is added, resulting in a boost at low frequencies

-in the opposite direction as shown in Fig. 4H.
-With the proper amount
+opposite direction as shown in Fig. 4H.
+With the proper amount of compensation,

-3, a high-frequency square wave may appear as in Fig. 5E, while middle
+square wave may appear as in Fig. 5E, while middle and lower frequency

 If high-frequency compensation is obtained by reducing distributed capacities,

 as in Fig. 5A, and the response curve becomes as shown in Curve 5.
 Note

-The same result can be obtained by reducing RL
+The same result can be obtained by reducing RL, but this results